yuki-zmstr/portfolio2025/content/posts/fluent-python/fpy-ch1.md

 Utilizing special methods allows for objects to behave like the primitive data types.

-I think this is one of the beauties of Python - the methods you learn in the first few weeks of Python 101 really do stick with you throughout your career!
+Calling `len` on a custom data type drives home the idea that the methods you learn in the first few weeks of Python 101 really do stick with you throughout your career.

-Also, to me, whether other Python developers have a nice experience using my classes and APIs is important.
-It seems implementing dunder methods is one way I can achieve this.
+Also, whether other Python developers have a nice experience using my classes and APIs is important to me.
+It seems implementing dunder methods on my classes is one way I can achieve this.